Home

 Brand name: Betaloc

-Beta Blockers are anti angina drugs that block beta receptors in the heart along with other organs in the body.
+Beta Blockers are anti angina drugs that block beta receptors in the heart tissue as well as other organs in the body.

 Stimulation of these receptors by two naturally occurring chemicals called noradrenaline and adrenaline (epinephrine) causes the heart to beat.